Step 1: ask

 When clinical decisions are made in an evidence-based manner, we can think of this process as taking place in five stages, or steps, as follows: Ash, Acquire, appraise, apply and audit

 Questions start from a practitioner wanting to know more about a topic.
 This could include finding out the various intervention options for a particular patient or population, wanting to know what test to use, or to comparing some known treatments to see what treatment should deliver more effective or faster outcomes for a patient.
 The EBP Process helps us answer these questions, but the questions ultimately stem from the practitioners inquisition, expertise and critical thinking - skills inherent in Optometrists and health professionals.
-Therefore any question is related to a clinical scenario and allows key terms to be identified, forming the basis of a search strategy for Step 2: acquire.
+Therefore any question is related to a clinical scenario and allows key terms to be identified, forming the basis of a search strategy for Step 2: acquire, opens in a new window.
 At this stage, we are gathering those terms in the form of a question.

 Types of clinical questions: